zsparal/api-documentation/source/reference/v2/profiles-api/enable-meal-voucher-issuer.rst

         .. type:: string

-      - The full name of the gift card issuer.
+      - The full name of the meal voucher issuer.

     * - ``status``